 After Gina Mulligan was diagnosed with breast cancer, she received more than two hundred letters of support—mostly from friends of friends.
 She was touched by the letters and started Girls Love Mail to provide that type of support to women recently diagnosed with breast cancer.
 The site is full of patient testimonials about the impact the letters make: “As I read them I started crying … I was so glad to see that someone … was thinking of me and wishing me well … It melts my heart to receive these letters.”

 When Hannah Brencher was going through depression, she wrote encouraging letters and left them for strangers wherever she went in New York City.
 It was her way of paying back the love letters her mother consistently left for her.
 Then she wrote a blog post with the offer “If you need a love letter, just ask.”
-Nearly four hundred handwritten letters later, the idea for More Love Letters was born.
+Nearly four hundred handwritten letters later, the idea for The World Needs More Love Letters was born.
 To date, the nonprofit has delivered more than 250,000 love letters to people in seventy-three countries.
 You can nominate people who you think could use love letters.
 The organization chooses new recipients each month, and site visitors choose which ones to write to.
 The letters are sent to the nominators, who read them to make sure they’re appropriate before giving them to the recipients.

 Jerry Harris and wife Susanne started Color a Smile after Jerry was at a friend’s house and noticed the colorful artwork hanging on the refrigerator.
 Jerry knew he’d soon have his own artwork from his then-infant son and wanted to share that joy with people who might feel forgotten.
 You can print a page from the Color a Smile website, color it and send it to Color a Smile for distribution.
 The site also has “free art” pages if you want to create your own art to color.
 If you or someone you know could benefit from cheerful pictures, you can sign up via the website.
-Color a Smile has given out more than a million cheerful pictures to senior citizens, troops overseas, veterans homes and anyone in need of a smile.
+Color a Smile has given out more than two million cheerful pictures to senior citizens, troops overseas, veterans homes and anyone in need of a smile.

 Jen Rubino’s inspiration for founding CFHK was her own hospitalization as a child and teen.
 She sometimes felt forgotten, depressed, lonely and isolated.
 During one difficult hospital stay, she received a handmade card from a hospital volunteer that brightened her day.
 “When I got the card, I felt I was not forgotten and people were thinking of me.
 That is what I want to do for other kids.”
-CFHK has delivered more than one hundred thousand cards.
+CFHK has delivered cards to more than five hundred thousand children.
 Justyna Griffin, activity and donations coordinator at Lurie Children’s Hospital of Chicago, captures the importance of these cards to parents as well: “I think that the notion of a complete stranger taking the time to create something beautiful to convey an uplifting message to them and their sick child really touches them.
 Through their beauty, through simple words and wishes, the cards give parents a sense of optimism and maybe even hope.
 It’s like they represent good energy of the universe that is being sent to their family in crisis.
 That matters and it helps.”

 While hospitalized as a teenager, Vikki George found that receiving cards was the only thing that made her smile when she was bed-bound and isolated due to her illness.
 So she and other sick teens started Post Pals, which sends cards to hospitalized kids in the United Kingdom as well as their siblings, who often tend to feel overlooked.